Kevin St. Jarre

 Kevin St. Jarre (born July 26, 1968) is an American teacher, author, and former soldier.

 Personal life

-Born on July 26, 1968 in Pittsfield, Massachusetts, Kevin St. Jarre grew up in Madawaska, Maine.
-He graduated from Madawaska High School in 1986.
-St. Jarre earned his Bachelor of Science from the University of Maine at Fort Kent in 1997, and his Master of Fine Arts from the University of Southern Maine in 2010.
+Son of Cecile and Guy St. Jarre, Kevin St. Jarre was born on July 26, 1968 in Pittsfield, Massachusetts.
+He grew up in Madawaska, Maine, and graduated from Madawaska High School in 1986, where he was president of the chess club and wanted to work in military intelligence.
+St. Jarre earned his Bachelor of Science from the University of Maine at Fort Kent in 1997; his 2010 Master of Fine Arts from the University of Southern Maine was a product of the Stonecoast MFA Program in Creative Writing.
+As of August 2023, he was a resident of Cape Elizabeth, Maine.